vakila/automerge.github.io/docs/cookbook/modeling-data.md

 However, we strongly recommend versioning your documents from the beginning.
 This allows you to detect older document versions and migrate those documents to newer versions on the fly.

-The following will not work, for example, because you're passing the same beforeDoc into applyChanges more than once (the second time you do that will throw an exception).

 ## Normalization

 ??